-This version is a fix to disable some of Chrome’s GPU acceleration features on Mac hardware containing the Intel HD 4000 graphics chip (e.g. the new Macbook Airs).
+This version is a fix to disable some of its GPU acceleration features on Mac hardware containing the Intel HD 4000 graphics chip (e.g. the new Macbook Airs).
 The fix prevents a resource leak causing a “kernel panic” on that hardware.

 “Kernel panic” is what Windows users would call a crash – effectively it is the video subsystem that has failed.
 Such a kernel panic is not implicitly Chrome’s fault – it’s more likely to be an error in Apple’s OS X kernel or Intel’s video drivers which has always been there but is only now being called into play by Chrome’s hardware acceleration features.

-This change should only be a temporary one until Google can liaise with Apple/Intel to find and fix the root cause of the issue on OS X. Chrome users can get the new version by clicking the ‘wrench’ (spanner) icon then ‘About Google Chrome’ to check for updates – the new version will be downloaded and installed automatically if you don’t already have it.
+This change should only be a temporary one until Google can liaise with Apple/Intel to find and fix the root cause of the issue on OS X. Users can get the new version by clicking the ‘wrench’ (spanner) icon then ‘About Google Chrome’ to check for updates – the new version will be downloaded and installed automatically if you don’t already have it.

-Chrome should therefore be no quicker than any other third party browser – and a long way off the pace of Safari.
+It should therefore be no quicker than any other third party browser – and a long way off the pace of Safari.